lovely-daughters/kaltsit/README.md

 ## What is this?

-Means to automate gacha dailies through using adb & jimp.
+Means to automate gacha dailies through using adb (android debug bridge) & jimp (javascript image manipulation package)